-Table 3.1.1 Definition of Good Standing Agency Verification that issuer holds a state health care service plan license or insurance certificate of authority. certificate of authority.
-Approved for lines of small group, individual) DMHC and CDI Approved to operate i in what geographic service areas DMHC and CDI Most recent financial exam and medical survey report reviewed DMHC Most recent market co onduct exam reviewed CDI - statutory or regulatory violations, including penalties levied, e date of the Agreement or throughout the term of Agreement in wing, where applicable: • Financial solvency an d reserves reviewed DMHC and CDI Administrative and org ganizational capacity acceptable DMHC Benefit Design State mandates (to cover and to offer) DMHC and CDI Essential health be enefits (State required) DMHC and CDI Basic health care s services DMHC and CDI Copayments, dedu uctibles, out-of-pocket maximums DMHC and CDI Actuarial value cor applicable.) nfirmation (using the Federal Actuarial Value Calculator as DMHC and CDI Network adequacy an nd accessibility standards are met DMHC and CDI Provider contracts · DMHC and CDI Language Access DMHC and CDI Uniform disclosure (se ummary of benefits and coverage) DMHC and CDI Claims payment polic ies and practices DMHC and CDI Provider complaint ts DMHC and CDI Utilization review police cies and practices DMHC and CDI Quality assurance/ma anagement policies and practices DMHC and CDI Enrollee/Member grie vances/complaints and appeals policies and practices DMHC and CDI Independent medical review DMHC and CDI Marketing and adverting ising DMHC and CDI Guaranteed issue ind ividual and small group DMHC and CDI Rating Factors DMHC and CDI Medical Loss Ratio DMHC and CDI Premium rate review DMHC and CDI Geographic rating regions Rate development and justification is consistent with ACA requirements DMHC and CDI vered California. in its sole discretion and in consultation with the appropriate health insuran
+Table 3.1.1 Definition of Good Standing Agency Verification that issuer holds a state health care service plan license or insurance certificate of authority. • Approved for lines of business sought in Covered California (e.g. commercial, small group, individual) DMHC and CDI Approved to operate in what geographic service areas DMHC and CDI Most recent financial exam and medical survey report reviewed DMHC Most recent market conduct exam reviewed CDI Affirmation of no material statutory or regulatory violations, including penalties levied, during the year prior to the date of the Agreement or throughout the term of Agreement in relation to any of the following, where applicable: Financial solvency and reserves reviewed DMHC and CDI Administrative and organizational capacity acceptable DMHC Benefit Design State mandates (to cover and to offer) DMHC and CDI Essential health benefits (State required) DMHC and CDI Basic health care services DMHC and CDI Copayments, deductibles, out-of-pocket maximums DMHC and CDI Actuarial value confirmation (using the Federal Actuarial Value Calculator as applicable.)
+DMHC and CDI Network adequacy and accessibility standards are met DMHC and CDI Provider contracts DMHC and CDI • Language Access DMHC and CDI Uniform disclosure (summary of benefits and coverage) DMHC and CDI Claims payment policies and practices DMHC and CDI Provider complaints DMHC and CDI Utilization review policies and practices DMHC and CDI Quality assurance/management policies and practices DMHC and CDI • Enrollee/Member grievances/complaints and appeals policies and practices DMHC and CDI Independent medical review DMHC and CDI Marketing and advertising DMHC and CDI Guaranteed issue individual and small group DMHC and CDI Rating Factors DMHC and CDI Medical Loss Ratio DMHC and CDI Premium rate review DMHC and CDI Geographic rating regions Rate development and justification is consistent with ACA requirements DMHC and CDI